 Property owners of record, residing within at least an 800-foot radius of the boundaries of your proposal, are notified via U.S. Mail of the time, date, and place of the hearing.
 Additionally, an ad is placed in the local paper and a sign is posted on the property notifying the public of a development proposal under review.

 The public hearing provides an opportunity for the public, Administrative Hearing Officer, or Planning and Zoning Board to hear from the applicant and staff regarding your proposal's details and recommendations.
 And also to consider testimony from affected parties-in-interest.
 Once your public hearing is scheduled, you can prepare by coordinating a short presentation to the decision-maker with your staff planner.

 Administrative hearings are scheduled at any time with at least two weeks and one day lead time for notification.
-Planning and Zoning Board hearings are held the third Thursday of each month.
+Planning and Zoning Board hearings are held the second Thursday of each month.
 Agendas are set for the Planning and Zoning Board hearings approximately one month in advance of the hearing.

 Appeals of the Administrative Hearing Officer's or Planning and Zoning Board's decisions are filed with the City Clerk's Office within 14 calendar days of the issuance of a decision by any of the following parties: